-Goal 3B Preservation of neighborhoods. the City s stable single-family residential Objective 3.5 Ensure that the residential neighbor ,

-- Policy 3.5.2 Require that new development in single-family neighborhoods maintains its predominant and distinguishing characteristics such as property setbacks and building scale. - Policy 3.5.4 Require new development in special use neighborhoods such as water-oriented, rural/agricultural, and equestrian communities to maintain their predominant and distinguishing characteristics.
+- Goal 3B Preservation of the City's stable single-family residential neighborhoods. - Objective 3.5 Ensure that the character and scale of stable single-family residential neighborhoods is maintained, allowing for infill development provided that it is compatible with and maintains the scale and character of existing development. - Policy 3.5.2 Require that new development in single-family neighborhoods maintains its predominant and distinguishing characteristics such as property setbacks and building scale. - Policy 3.5.4 Require new development in special use neighborhoods such as water-oriented, rural/agricultural, and equestrian communities to maintain their predominant and distinguishing characteristics.

-Pursuant to Section 12.32(F) of the Los Angeles Municipal Code this proposal is for a Zone Change to those parcels lying within the Lower Council District 5 Community, bounded within the proposed Ordinance Map, from R1-1 to R1VNew, R1VNew, R1V2 and R1V2-RG.
+Pursuant to Section 12.32(F) of the Los Angeles Municipal Code this proposal is for a Zone Change to those parcels lying within the Lower Council District 5 Community, bounded within the proposed Ordinance Map, from R1-1 to R1V2.
 The current Single Family "R1" regulations for the Lower Council District 5 Community allow large, box-like structures that may compromise the existing character of the smaller scaled neighborhood, potentially limiting light and air to adjacent buildings.
 The proposed zone change ordinance for the Lower Council District 5 Community is necessary in order to preserve and maintain the character defining features, such as scale, proportion, building mass and garage orientation that make the existing single-family neighborhood unique.